๐Ÿฅš JS1

 Number data type

 10 is an example of the number data type.
-3.14 is also part of the number data type; non-integers are a type of number.
+3.14 is also part of the number data type; both integers (whole numbers) and non-integers are types of number.

 String data type